 Dr. Lang earned a B.S. in Biology from SUNY Fredonia, a M.S. in Plant Pathology and a PhD in Cell and Molecular Biology from Colorado State University.
 She currently serves the College of Agricultural Sciences at CSU as Director of Strategic Partnerships where she provides stewardship of external relationships with academic, corporate and non-profit entities.
 She oversees partnerships that promote advanced research and student success in alignment with the college mission.
 Prior to this position she spent seven years as a lab and project manager for a large molecular plant pathology at CSU and as a senior scientist at a biofuel start-up company.
 She continues to conduct her own research in the development of genomics-based diagnostic tools for plant pathogens, the evolution of bacterial pathogenicity, host adaptation and molecular mechanisms of host resistance using rice and corn as model crops.

-Dr. Peyronnin serves as the Director of Planning and Operations, coordinating IT, Communications, and facilities improvements for the college.
+Dr. Peyronnin, Director of Planning and Operations, is the college lead for the Nutrien construction project.
 He joined the college in 1994 as an information technology instructor.
 From 2000-2018 he created and led the IT group.
 During this time he also designed and built several IT systems, including the scholarship tracking database, the college consolidated WordPress website environment.
-He also co-lead campus initiatives, such as the Campus Cloud and R-Store (campus centralized research data storage facility.
+He also co-lead campus initiatives to benefit the college, such as the centralized student printing system (Paper-Cut) and R-Store campus centralized research data storage facility.
 From 2018-2019 he served in an oversight capacity for both IT and Communications efforts for the college to build synergy between these closely related groups.
-Prior to his arrival, he served as an Army officer with unit command in Germany, as a NATO Force advisor in Greece, as a Soviet Foreign Area Officer, and as an Intelligence and lead briefing officer for deploying units at III Corps, Ft Sill Oklahoma during Operation Desert Storm.
-He earned a BS in Finance from Northern Illinois University, Master’s degree in Russian Studies from Indiana University, and both a Master’s degree in Computer Information Systems and PhD from Journalism and Media Communications at Colorado State University.
+Prior to his arrival, he served as an Army artillery officer with unit command in Germany, as a NATO Force adviser in Greece, and as an Intelligence and lead briefing officer for deploying units at III Corps, Ft Sill Oklahoma during Operation Desert Storm.
+He earned a BS in Finance from Northern Illinois University, a Master’s degree in Russian and Eastern European Studies from Indiana University, and both a Master’s degree in Computer Information Systems and PhD in Public Communications and Technology from Colorado State University.